wilbfcpl/CarlXAPIUtils-PerlSrc/README.md

 Manifest of Perl Scripts.

 SettleFinesAndFees
-Accepts an input file of the Patron ID, Item Id starting with #177 PATRONID,HASH177,FINEAMOUNT,FINEDATE,ITEM,NAME,STATUS,BTYCODE,EDITDATE,ACTDATE
+Accepts an input file of the Patron ID, Item Id starting with #177.
+Needs and prompts for CarlXAPI password.

+PATRONID,HASH177,FINEAMOUNT,FINEDATE,ITEM,NAME,STATUS,BTYCODE,EDITDATE,ACTDATE

+patronAllowEmailMCE.pl
+Allows patron account to accept email notices.
+Accepts input file of PatronIDs.

+AddNoteMCE.pl
+Add note to patron account.
+Accepts input file of PatronIDs

+DeleteNoteMCE.pl
+Delete patron note identified by noteID.
+Accepts input file of NoteIDs

+UpdateItemMCE.pl
+Updates item records with new Call Number.
+Accepts input file of ItemIDs and the new Call Number value.